seenry/osvgen/README.md

 ![alt text](<スクリーンショット 2024-04-25 204822.png>)

-We can copy these lines into the first two boxes of the tool.
+We can copy these lines into the first two boxes of osvgen ([http://seenry.github.io/osvgen](http://seenry.github.io/osvgen)).

 By default, osvgen will take us from 1.00x to 2.00x speed.
 You can change these if you want, but for this example, the default will do.